How Would A Kid Explain Digital Health In The Future?

 I’m sorry I don’t know what a health sensor is, but my dad is a doctor, and he showed me a gadget that I really liked.
 When I put my finger on a shiny silver spot and another one on its side, my heartbeat appeared, and it said whether I had a fever.
 I think it’s a tricorder called Viatom Checkme, and he also mentioned Star Trek when he gave it to me, but I don’t remember why.
 Maybe the space doctor used something similar there too.

 Now that I think about it more, my grandpa has a funny gadget, too.
 Mom and dad gave it to him last Christmas as I know that Santa Claus only comes to kids like me.
-My dad explained to me that it’s called MyWiwe and it takes care of grandpa’s heart because sometimes it doesn’t function well and something bad could happen.
+My dad explained to me that it’s called MyWiwe and it takes care of grandpa’s heart because sometimes it doesn’t function well and something bad could always happen.
 As I could tell, at first grandpa wasn’t really happy about his present, he expected a bottle of wine, but I remember him once telling me that his little friend saved his life so now he’s okay with it.

 What is artificial intelligence?